Beyoncé sets a new Grammy record, while Harry Styles wins album of the year

 Faced with years of declining and middling viewership, the Grammys hoped to amp up the dazzle this year via this bit of history-making.
 What the Record Academy had clearly hoped would be an earlier, big live television moment was foiled by urban sprawl.
 A half an hour into the show, Beyoncé — who was reportedly late to the awards thanks to LA traffic — tied the all-time record for most Grammys won when she and a team of co-writers won best R&B song for "Cuff It."
 The iconic musician and composer Nile Rogers, one of the co-writers on "Cuff It," accepted the award for best R&B song on the team's behalf along with another of its co-writers, The-Dream.
 The previous Grammy record of 31 wins was a feat set by the late Hungarian-born classical conductor Georg Solti.

-Another artist who challenged Styles for album of the year, Puerto Rican rapper Bad Bunny, opened the show with a performance of songs from his album Un Verano Sin Ti, which dominated streaming services last year and won him the prize for best música urbana album.
+Another artist up for album of the year, Puerto Rican rapper Bad Bunny, opened the show with a colorful performance of songs from his album Un Verano Sin Ti, weaving in and out of the seated audience alongside brass band members before making his way to a dance party on stage for a medley that captured the vibrant, infectious energy of the hit album.
+Un Verano Sin Ti dominated streaming services last year and won the rapper the prize for best música urbana album.
+"I made this album with love and passion and when you do things with love and passion, everything is easier — life is easier," he said in English while accepting his award.

 In a throwback to a very particular kind of Grammy-voter favorite, the gifted young jazz vocalist Samara Joy won the award for best new artist.
 The 23-year-old cried through her whole acceptance speech, marveling that she won one of the Grammy's biggest prizes "just by being myself."